dsopas/MindAPI/MindAPI.md

   - gRPC messages are encoded using Protobuf, which is binary
 - Webhooks
   - Event-driven APIs that send information or perform a specific function in response to a trigger (e.g. time of the day, clicking a button, receiving a form submission)
+    - Identify
+      - Search for `webhooks` or `event subscriptions` on the documentation
+      - Find a reference on how to register a callback URL
+      - Is there a list of events types that can trigger a webhook?

 #### Documentation
 - <https://smartbear.com/blog/soap-vs-rest-whats-the-difference/>